-Silicosis is a fibrotic pneumoconiosis that is caused by the inhalation of fine particles of crystalline silicon dioxide (silica).
-Occupations such as mining, quarrying, and tunneling are associated with silicosis.
+Silicosis (plural: silicoses) is a fibrotic pneumoconiosis caused by the inhalation of fine particles of crystalline silicon dioxide (silica).
+Occupations such as mining, quarrying, and tunnelling are associated with silicosis.

-The disease occurs in two clinical forms which are subdivided by their temporal relationship to the exposure to silica:
+The disease occurs in two clinical forms that are subdivided by their temporal relationship to the exposure to silica:

 The classic form is much more common than the acute form and can be classified as simple or complicated, according to the radiographic findings:

-Radiographic findings can consist of bilateral consolidation and / or ground glass opacitiy, which tend to appear in perihilar regions.
+Radiographic findings on chest x-ray can consist of bilateral consolidation and/or ground-glass opacities, which tend to appear in perihilar regions.

 - ranging from 1 to 10 mm in diameter

-- hilar and mediastinal lymphadenopathy : may precede the appearance of parenchymal nodular lesions
+- hilar and mediastinal lymphadenopathy, which may precede the appearance of parenchymal nodular lesions

 Classic complicated silicosis

-On a chest radiograph, complicated silicosis is usually indicated by large symmetric bilateral opacities which are
+On a chest radiograph, complicated silicosis is usually indicated by large symmetric bilateral opacities that are:

 - 1 cm or more in diameter and with an irregular margin